 What is Back Fracture?

-Vertebral compression fractures occur when the normal vertebral body of the spine is squeezed or compressed.
-The bone collapses when too much pressure is placed on the vertebrae, resulting in pain, limited mobility, loss of height, and spinal deformities.
-In severe compression fractures the vertebral body is pushed into the spinal canal which will apply pressure on the spinal cord and nerves.
+A vertebral compression fracture (back fracture) occurs when the normal vertebral body of the spine is compressed.
+Therefore, the bone collapses when too much pressure is placed on the vertebrae.
+This results in pain, limited mobility, loss of height, and spinal deformities.
+In severe compression fractures, though, the vertebral body is pushed into the spinal canal.
+Therefore appling pressure on the spinal cord and nerves.

 Your doctor may require diagnostic tests such as X-ray, MRI scan, and bone scan which help to determine and confirm the fracture